Phuphaju/Plothole-Gram/README.md

 ![image](https://user-images.githubusercontent.com/101364268/193881231-a3f2d128-5531-4527-a8be-8276c0cc6c2b.png)

 ---

-# How It's Made

-Tech Used: HTML, CSS, JS, Bootstrap
-Building this was quite the challenge.
-The hardest part was actually getting the map pins to show up as they were
+# Why I built this

+I have an absolute passion for urban planning.
+Walkability, bikeability, and public transit are very important for me.
+This project was a tad ambitious for me as I implemented the map and tried to get the pins to display on the map.

 ---

+# Built With

+- HTML
+- CSS
+- Javascript
+- Express
+- MongoDB
+- Node

 # Run